magicmonkey/lifxjs/README.md

 Ideally, I'll end up with a nice little NodeJS library which can be used to build apps with.

+_Bonus: I've made a (very) crude web interface in the "web" branch_

 ## Files

 There are 2 files: